 Nick Joined the SUMMIT team in 2020 providing Health and Community Advocacy to vulnerable residents.

-Nick has a long and distinguished career as a Martial Artist and Holistic Fitness instructor and ranked number 2 in the world for Full Contact Weapons.
+Nick has a long and distinguished career as a Martial Artist and Holistic Fitness instructor.

 Jackie has supported vulnerable adults within a variety of social care settings for many years, before moving into a role within the housing sector for over 9 years.
 Jackie brings an array of knowledge in these areas to SUMMIT.
 Since joining SUMMIT in 2017 Jackie has become a qualified advocate having obtained her IAQ and Care Act units.